 Japanese airline ANA in talks to raise up to $4.7 bln capital from banks - Nikkei

-The talks come as ANA prepares for a long-term decline in passenger demand due to the COVID-19 pandemic, the Nikkei said.
+Japan's biggest air carrier is asking private banks and the state-backed Development Bank of Japan to extend subordinated loans, as it prepares for a long-term decline in passenger demand, the Nikkei said.

+The private banks in talks include the banking arms of Mitsubishi UFJ Financial Group Inc 8306.T, Sumitomo Mitsui Financial Group Inc 8316.T and Mizuho Financial Group 8411.T, according to the report.

 ANA did not immediately provide comment when contacted by Reuters.